discere-os/dav1d.wasm/README.md

 ## Will you care about <my_arch>? <my_os>?

 - We do, but we don't have either the time or the knowledge.
 Therefore, patches and contributions welcome.

+## 💖 Support This Work

+This WebAssembly port is part of a larger effort to bring professional desktop applications to browsers with native performance.

+**👨‍💻 About the Maintainer**: [Isaac Johnston (@superstructor)](https://github.com/superstructor) - Building foundational browser-native computing infrastructure through systematic C/C++ to WebAssembly porting.

+**📊 Impact**: 70+ open source WASM libraries enabling professional applications like Blender, GIMP, and scientific computing tools to run natively in browsers.

+**🚀 Your Support Enables**:
+- Continued maintenance and updates
+- Performance optimizations
+- New library ports and integrations
+- Documentation and tutorials
+- Cross-browser compatibility testing

+**[💖 Sponsor this work](https://github.com/sponsors/superstructor)** to help build the future of browser-native computing.